Do Go On - 397 - Aviator Charles Kingsford Smith

 I reckon he would have sounded a little something like this.

-Yes, we're going to fly the plane.
+Yes, we're going to fly the place.

 And that, sorry, that was English.

-That's all it was meant to be.
+I thought it was meant to be.

-Oh, I love the English.
+I love the English.

 Another spot on accent.